Ahmed Harkan: Pretending Returning to Islam

 On 30 March 2020, four months after completing a 57-day hunger strike protesting for his right to leave Egypt and marry his fiancée in Tunisia, Harkan said he had returned to Islam.

 in January 2021 harkan Left Egypt, Harkan said that when he decided to brake the hunger strike he had started to study a backup plan.
 After 57 days he went to the very south of Egypt Abo-Sunbul and Naser lake which is a border between Egypt and Sudan; there where he had a look at the Roadway that he might go through; which he eventually did cross it after a whole year of studying the situation, One of the essential steps that he made sure to be done before applying his plan is to announce that he have got back to Islam.
-The point behind this announcement was to avoid benign recognized by the terrorists while he is walking to Tunisia.
+The point behind this announcement was to avoid being recognized by terrorists while he is walking to Tunisia.
 Harkan made it to Tunisia all the way from Egypt walking literally on his feet passing by Sudan, Chad, Libya through the desert.
 After a while there in Tunisia Harkan moved to Italy.